Davros2014/DeveloperNotes22/Read Me.md

-## A collection of notes and tips for developement and design
+## A collection of notes and tips for development and design

 Download Obsidian here: [https://obsidian.md/](https://obsidian.md/ "https://obsidian.md/")